pasinduITSthe1/ITSthe1_main_website/content/about/index.md

 ---
 title: "About ITSthe1"
 subtitle: "Your premier partner for IT, Telecom & Hospitality Solutions"
-description: "ITSthe1 - Founded in 1999, headquartered in Dubai UAE with offices in London UK and R&D in Sri Lanka.
-Leading systems integrators and product developers for Hospitality Technology, providing Enterprise solutions for SMEs."
+description: "ITSthe1 - Your trusted technology partner since 1999, serving the Middle East, North A  frica & Indian Ocean Islands with innovative solutions that drive digital transformation."
 featured_image: "/images/about-hero.jpg"
 date: 2024-01-01
 draft: false